 Load management saves energy and money.
 When we reduce energy use during peak demand times, we forestall the need to build new, expensive electricity generation facilities and transmission equipment to meet your electrical needs.
 Load management also provides for more efficient use of the facilities we have, which helps keep rates affordable.
-It reduces the system’s total demand during peak use hours—generally between 2 to 6 PM in the summer (May-Oct.) and 4 to 8 PM in winter (Nov.-April).
-A recent review of electricity peaks in the MISO (Midwest Independent System Operator) system revealed that 60% of peaks occurred in the morning.
-This is causing changes to some load management times.
+It does so by reducing the system’s total demand during peak use hours—generally between 2 to 6 PM in the summer (May-Oct.) and 4 to 8 PM in winter (Nov.-April).
 Extremely warm or cold weather also creates a high demand on the energy system, with the increase in air conditioner or furnace use.

-Load management can involve such techniques as interrupting water heaters or air conditioners for short periods of time and controlling when irrigation pumps or grain drying systems run.
+Load management can involve such techniques as interrupting water heaters or air conditioners for short periods of time, and controlling when irrigation pumps or grain drying systems run.
 Most residential customers experience a seamless shift, with members' thermal storage hot water and dual fuel heating systems accommodating the interruption.
-Commercial and industrial facilities may use generators or reduce the load for a special rate
+Commercial and industrial facilities may use generators or simply reduce load for a special rate

 Electric water heating: All electric water heaters are intended to operate under PPCS’ load management program.
-Load management of electric water heaters can occur at any time, but during the winter, they are typically interrupted between 6-10 a.m. and 5-9 p.m.
+Load management of electric water heaters can occur at any time, but during the winter months they are typically interrupted between 6-10 a.m. and 5-9 p.m.
 In the summer, water heaters are interrupted between 6:00 p.m. and 12:00 a.m., depending on the water heater size.
-PPCS encourages larger-capacity water heaters to accommodate longer load management durations.
+PPCS encourages larger capacity water heaters to accommodate the longer load management durations.

 Full load control typically takes place when demand for electricity is peaking in the mid-west

-Economic control takes place when the market price is too high to pass on the membership
+Economic control takes place when the market price is too high to pass onto the membership

 Many anticipated economic controls do not take place but could if the need arose.

-Note: Most Thermal Storage (ETS) and large water heaters are controlled daily.
+Note: Most Electronic Thermal Storage (ETS) and large water heaters are controlled on a daily basis.

-If you are unsure how your control is set up, call 800-924-2133 ext.
-114, and we can provide that information based on your off-peak loads.
+If you are not sure how your control is set up, call 800-924-2133 ext.
+114 and we can provide that information based on your off-peak loads.

 Members with an automatic backup storage or thermostatically controlled heating system can expect to be off for up to six hours during a control time.

 Under normal conditions, you should not run out of hot water.
-If you do, please call PPCS, at 800-924-2133, ext.
-133. We can help diagnose if you are having a problem with the water heater or if the problem is related to the control time.
-In most cases, we can change the control time if needed.
+If you do, please call PPCS, 800-924-2133, ext.
+114. We can help diagnose if you are having a problem with the water heater or if the problem is related to the control time.
+In most cases we can change the control time if needed.

-Air conditioners participating in load control will be cycled every 15 minutes throughout the control time.
-Meaning the air conditioner will be on for 15 minutes and off for 15 minutes for the length of the control period.
+Air conditioners participating in load control with be cycled every 15 minutes throughout the control time.
+Meaning the air conditioner will be on 15 minutes and off 15 minutes for the length of the control period.

 SHIFT for Savings is a program for PPCS members not enrolled in a load management strategy.
-Members can enroll in SHIFT for Savings to receive alerts from the cooperative via email, text, or telephone.
+Members can enroll in SHIFT for Savings to receive alerts from the cooperative via email, text or telephone call.
 (If you do not have a texting plan on your cell phone, the standard texting rates will apply.)
-The message will inform you of the anticipated day and time of the peak period to remind you of the importance of reducing energy consumption during this critical period.
+The message will inform you of the anticipated day and time of the peak period to remind you of the importance to reduce the energy consumption during this critical period.
 Peak use hours are generally from 2 to 6 PM in the summer (May-Oct.) and 4 to 8 PM in winter (Nov.-April).